-I’ve honed the majority of my specialty skills while working at the prestigious Monte Nido River Towns residential treatment center in Westchester, NY.
-Over the years I spent at Monte Nido, I served as both a Primary Therapist and eventually as the program’s Lead Therapist.
+I’ve honed the majority of my specialty skills while working at the prestigious Monte Nido River Towns residential eating disorder treatment center in Westchester, NY.
+I served as both, Primary Therapist, and eventually as the program’s Lead Therapist.
 Through this challenging and rewarding professional experience, I have helped many people address and heal from not only their eating disorders, but other co-occurring problems such as anxiety, depression, trauma, relationship problems, and OCD.
 My practice has always included treating clients on an Individual, Group, and Family basis.

 Cognitive Processing Therapy (CPT)

 Cognitive Processing Therapy is an evidence-based treatment for Posttraumatic Stress Disorder (PTSD).
-Therapy focuses on the beliefs that a person develops following a traumatic event that keep them stuck in the vicious symptoms of PTSD.
-Through examining and challenging specific individual beliefs, CPT allows people to develop a different perspective on their traumatic experience.
+Therapy focuses on the beliefs that a person develops.
+Particularly after a traumatic event.
+This can keep them stuck in the vicious symptoms of PTSD and through examining and challenging specific individual beliefs, CPT allows people to develop a new perspective.
 Treatment is structured, customized, and blends both in-session work and take-home practice assignments to ensure that clients get the most out of their therapeutic effort.

 8 Keys to Recovery from an Eating Disorder

-Written by two therapists who recovered from their own eating disorders, the method of healing outlined by the “8 Keys” book formed the philosophical basis for the successful nation-wide network of Monte Nido treatment centers.
-Using an 8 Keys approach focuses treatment around the two warring voices in the mind of a person with an eating disorder – the aptly named “Healthy Self” and “Eating Disorder Self”.
-Working from an ‘8 Keys approach’ focuses on strengthening a client’s Healthy Self to put the Eating Disorder Self ‘out of a job’.
-Utilizing an 8 Keys approach ensures that clients are always focusing on what individually motivates both their eating disorder behaviors and their desire to recover.
+Written by two therapists who recovered from their own eating disorders.
+The eight keys method formed the philosophical basis for the successful nation-wide treatment.
+The approach focuses treatment around the two warring voices in the mind of a person with an eating disorder; The “Healthy Self” and “Eating Disorder Self.”
+The intervention focuses on strengthening your Healthy Self .
+Utilizing an 8 Keys approach ensures you are always focusing on what individually motivates both your eating disorder behaviors and the desire to recover.

 Exposure and Response Prevention (EXRP)